Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Stampede by the Sea

 With the weather improving day by day, you’ll want to get out and explore, and this new art trail offers the perfect opportunity!
-Seek out the elephants at the iconic cliffs of West Bay, to the Cobb at Lyme Regis and throughout West Dorset.
+Seek out the elephants at the iconic cliffs of West Bay, to the Cobb at Lyme Regis and in Bridport.
 Those of you who participate in the trail can unlock a reward relevant to each sculpture, or maybe you want to get a selfie of you and your favourite elephant – who could blame you, they are rather striking!

-This is going to be a great new attraction for the local area this spring, and importantly helps to raise awareness and vital funds for Weldmar Hospicecare, who provide specialist end of life care for local adults with a life limiting illness, as well as support for their loved ones.
-At the end of the trail, the elephants will be sold off at auction to raise further funds for Weldmar Hospice.
+Don't miss this wonderful new attraction for the local area this spring, importantly helping to to raise awareness and funds for Weldmar Hospicecare, who provide specialist end of life care for local adults with a life limiting illness, as well as support for their loved ones.
+Everyday Weldmar needs to find a whopping £27,500 to continue to offer their much needed support and care, donations are essential for their survival.
+At the end of the trail, the elephants will be sold off at auction to raise further funds for Weldmar Hospicecare.

 Please share or leave a comment